 Throughout all time, our Lord has planted the seeds of faith in His people.
 Our life experience may have brought us to a point where we sense a desire to learn more about His love for us… And we find our way to the Catholic faith.

-The Catholic Church has established a series of classes to introduce those inquiring about the Catholic faith to the basis and basics of the Faith.
-This series of classes is called the Rite of Christian Initiation of Adults, or RCIA.
+The Catholic Church has established a program to introduce those inquiring about the Catholic faith.
+This program is called the Order of Christian Initiation of Adults, or OCIA.

 We all share this journey of faith.
 Together we are the Body of Christ.
-The RCIA process is geared to those who are adults and who have recognized that there is some aspect of the Catholic faith that has drawn them to learn more.
-RCIA is oriented to those who have a frame of reference that appreciates concepts discussed at an adult level.
+The OCIA program is geared toward adults who have recognized that there is some aspect of the Catholic faith that has drawn them to learn more.

-What should I expect in Good Shepherd’s RCIA program?
+What should I expect in Good Shepherd’s OCIA program?
 You should expect some teaching, some discussion, some prayer, and an opportunity to sense our Lord’s calling in a friendly and welcoming environment that respects your life decisions.
-There is no pressure to join the Church, but through RCIA hopefully you will experience a personal discovery of the Church’s teachings and spirituality.
+There is no pressure to join the Church, but through OCIA hopefully you will experience a personal discovery of the Church’s teachings and spirituality.

-RCIA classes are typically on Tuesday evenings at 7:00 PM and somewhat parallel the school year.
+OCIA classes are typically on Wednesday evenings at 6:30 PM and somewhat parallel the school year.
 We start with “common ground” that all Christian Faiths share.
 Then we continue with more focused topics on the Catholic interpretation of our Lord’s teachings.
 As the Catholic Church and other denominations enter the Season of Lent, we continue, but with a more introspective tone appropriate for this Lenten time.
 Those who have elected to join the Church will do so at the beautiful Easter Vigil Mass on the eve of Easter.
-We’ll meet for three more classes afterwards to discuss the “way forward”.
 Along the way, we’ll have some opportunity for prayer and reflection, maybe giving us an opportunity to discern how our Lord is calling – maybe toward the Catholic Church, but maybe not… All is good for we’ve had the chance to take this journey together.
 And of course, Catholics who would like to refresh their understanding of their faith are always welcome too.